Joseph Cullman

-Joseph Frederick Cullman III (April 9, 1912 – April 30, 2004) was an American businessman, CEO of Philip Morris Company from 1957 to 1978 and tennis aficionado.
+Joseph Frederick Cullman III (April 9, 1912 – April 30, 2004) was an American businessman who was CEO of Philip Morris from 1957 to 1978.

-Biography
+Early life

-Cullman was born to a Jewish family on April 9, 1912 in New York City, the son of Frances Nathan Wolff and Joseph F. Cullman Jr. He had two brothers Edgar M. Cullman and Lewis B. Cullman (married to Dorothy Freedman Cullman).
+Cullman was born to a Jewish family on April 9, 1912, in New York City, the son of Frances Nathan Wolff and Joseph F. Cullman Jr. He had two brothers Edgar M. Cullman and Lewis B. Cullman (married to Dorothy Freedman Cullman).
 He was educated at the Collegiate School (New York City) and the Hotchkiss School.

-In 1929, his father purchased the Webster Tobacco Company after the 1929 stock market collapse where the younger Cullman worked during the summers while attending Yale University from which he graduated in 1935.
-After college he worked as a clerk in a local tobacco store and then worked at the Uppmann Cigar factory in Cuba.
+In 1929, Cullman's father purchased the Webster Tobacco Company after the 1929 stock market collapse where the younger Cullman worked during the summers while attending Yale University from which he graduated in 1935.

+Career

+After college Cullman worked as a clerk in a local tobacco store and then worked at the Uppmann Cigar factory in Cuba.
 In 1941, his father and uncle, Howard S. Cullman, founded an investment company, Cullman Brothers Incorporated, to purchase Benson & Hedges.
 Cullman served during World War II and after the war, he went to work for Benson & Hedges as executive vice president until 1953.
 In 1954, Cullman brothers exchanged its interest in Benson & Hedges for $22.4 million in Philip Morris stock.
 Cullman was appointed a vice president at Philip Morris in 1954; executive vice president in 1955; president and CEO in 1957; and chairman of the board and CEO in 1967, a position he held until 1978.